 Learn more about the role of the compliance officer here.

 The increasingly complex regulatory environment is also driving demand for internal auditors.
 Another factor: Companies are launching new revenue-generating initiatives and need internal auditors to help them assess and monitor the risks of these new ventures.

-Visit the Robert Half Management Resources Salary Center to get the latest Robert Half Salary Guide for Accounting and Finance.
-The data in the guide can be useful to consultants who want to track general compensation trends for their industry, and learn about the attributes and credentials that today’s employers want most.
+The 2019 Robert Half Salary Guide for Accounting and Finance Professionals can be useful to consultants who want to track general compensation trends for their industry and learn about the attributes and credentials that today’s employers want most.